 PCT is a treaty administered by the World Intellectual Property Organization (WIPO).
-Under PCT, you can file a single application that you can then use to apply for protection in multiple countries that you want to patent.
-There are over 150 signatory countries through PCT.
+Under the PCT, you can file a single application that you can then use to apply for protection in multiple countries where you want to patent.
+There are over 150 signatory countries to the PCT.

 How does it work?

 Here's a quick video that explains what the PCT is is and how it works.